 - Drivers should be detained a minimal amount of time, and

-- DUI roadblocks should be publically advertised in advance3.
+- DUI roadblocks should be publicly advertised in advance3.

 Analysing Your Appearance